vaadin/grid-renderers-collection-addon/README.md

 ## Release notes

+### Version 0.92
+* Vaadin version advanced to 7.5.7
+* New renderers added
+* Renderers are split to editable and editor-aware

+### Version 0.91
+* Vaadin version advanced to 7.5.6
+* Fixed IllegalStateException

 ### Version 0.9
 * CheckboxRenderer - renderer for boolean columns.
 Looks like checkbox, activates edit mode at first click.
 Supposed to be used with Grid unbuffered mode

-### Version 0.91
-* Vaadin version advanced to 7.5.6.
-Fixed IllegalStateException

 ## Issue tracking